Nubians: Religion

 Today, Nubians practice Islam.
 To a certain degree, Nubian religious practices involve a syncretism of Islam and traditional folk beliefs.
 In ancient times, Nubians practiced a mixture of traditional religion and Egyptian religion.
 Prior to the spread of Islam, many Nubians practiced Christianity.

-Beginning in the eighth century, Islam arrived in Nubia, though Christians and Muslims (primarily Arab merchants at this period) lived peacefully together.
+Beginning in the eighth century, Islam arrived in Nubia.
+Though Christians and Muslims (primarily Arab merchants at this period) may have lived peacefully together, Arab armies often invaded Christian Nubian kingdoms.
+An example of this being Makuria, where in 651 an Arab army invaded, but was repulsed, and a treaty known as the Baqt was signed, preventing further Arab invasions in exchange for 360 slaves each year.
+Notably, the Baqt required Nubians to maintain a mosque for Muslim visitors and residents.
+This, and with the following Ottoman occupation of Lower Nubia in the 1560s, led to the kingdom and Christian Nubian society to disappear.
+The former Makurian territories south of the 3rd cataract, including the former capital Dongola, had been annexed by the Islamic Funj Sultanate by the early 16th century.
 Over time, the Nubians gradually converted to Islam, beginning with the Nubian elite.
 Islam was mainly spread via Sufi preachers that settled in Nubia in the late 14th century onwards.
 By the sixteenth century, most of the Nubians were Muslim.

 Ancient Nepata was an important religious centre in Nubia.
 It was the location of Gebel Barkal, a massive sandstone hill resembling a rearing cobra in the eyes of the ancient inhabitants.
 Egyptian priests declared it to be the home of the ancient deity Amun, further enhancing Nepata as an ancient religious site.
 This was the case for both Egyptians and Nubians.
 Egyptian and Nubian deities alike were worshipped in Nubia for 2,500 years, even while Nubia was under the control of the New Kingdom of Egypt.
 Nubian kings and queens were buried near Gebel Barkal, in pyramids as the Egyptian pharaohs were.
 Nubian pyramids were built at Gebel Barkal, at Nuri (across the Nile from Gebel Barkal), at El Kerru, and at Meroe, south of Gebel Barkal.